AkshantVats/Learning/InterviewCampProblems/README.md

   36. You are given a LinkedList with nodes that have values 0,1 or 2.Sort the linked list.

   37. Odd Even Linked List: Given a LinkedList L separate it into 2 LinkedLists.
 One contains L's odd nodes and the other contains L's even nodes.For example:Input: Head -> 1 -> 2 -> 3 -> 4 -> 5Result 1: Head -> 1 -> 3 -> 5Result 2: Head -> 2 -> 4

+  38. Given a linked list and pointers to a node N and its previous node Prev, delete N from the linked list. -- Not Done

+  39. Follow Up: Given a node N in a Linked List, can you delete it without the previous node in O(1) time? -- Not Done

+  40. Find if a given Linked List has a cycle.